StrangerealIntel/CyberThreatIntel/North Korea/APT/Lazarus/23-10-19/analysis.md

 <p align="center">
   <img src="https://raw.githubusercontent.com/StrangerealIntel/CyberThreatIntel/master/North%20Korea/APT/Lazarus/23-10-19/Analysis/HWP/HWP-whois.png">
 </p>
-<h3> HAL incident (JakyllHyde)</h3>
+<h3>HAL incident (JakyllHyde)</h3><a name="HAL"></a>
-<h6> The document specifically targets the Hindustan Aeronautics Limited Company (HAL) that the national aeronautics in India.
+<h6>The document specifically targets the Hindustan Aeronautics Limited Company (HAL) that the national aeronautics in India.
 This use false announcements for recruitment for targets probably interesting profile or internal employees in asking for their opinion about announcements.</h6>
 <p align="center">
   <img src="https://raw.githubusercontent.com/StrangerealIntel/CyberThreatIntel/master/North%20Korea/APT/Lazarus/23-10-19/Analysis/27-10-19/Maldoc_cover.png">
 </p>
-<h6> The attack vector is an maldoc which use a macro for drop and execute the implant.
+<h6>The attack vector is an maldoc which use a macro for drop and execute the implant.
 The first bloc is a declaration of function for load the future extracted dll.</h6>
 <p align="center">
   <img src="https://raw.githubusercontent.com/StrangerealIntel/CyberThreatIntel/master/North%20Korea/APT/Lazarus/23-10-19/Analysis/27-10-19/Maldoc_VBA_1.png">
 </p>
-<h6> The next bloc has multiple functions like decode from the base 64 in binary and string, verify the path of the folder/file, create a folder and extract the correct payload from the form in maldoc according to the OS.</h6>
+<h6>The next bloc has multiple functions like decode from the base 64 in binary and string, verify the path of the folder/file, create a folder and extract the correct payload from the form in maldoc according to the OS.</h6>
 <p align="center">
   <img src="https://raw.githubusercontent.com/StrangerealIntel/CyberThreatIntel/master/North%20Korea/APT/Lazarus/23-10-19/Analysis/27-10-19/Maldoc_VBA_2.png">
 </p>